zachamida/zachamida.github.io/index.md

 # Home Page

-In this rersearch page, you will find a list of projects, preprints and tutorials that I've been involved in for the last few years.
+In this rersearch page, you will find a list of research projects, preprints and tutorials that I've been involved in for the last few years.

 ---